 Since then, Wet Sounds continued to install at various UK and International festivals (All Tomorrows Parties, ISEA, Ultima, AV Festival, Spor Festival, Mutek, Elektroni(k), Scopitone, Nordic, Insomnia, Brighton Science Festival, Mackay festival of the Arts and more) as part of European City of Culture events in Tallinn (2011)and Ruhr Valley (2010) and tours in the UK three times, Scandinavia and Normandy.
 Details HERE.

-Winning Arts Council England and PRS Foundation support three times in a row, The British Council, local UK councils, local Scanidnavian councils as well as support from international funding organisations such as Nordic Kulturfund, Norway's Arts Council and FFUK Norwegian Fund for Performing Arts.
+Awarded Arts Council England and PRS Foundation support four times in a row, The British Council, local UK councils, local Scanidnavian councils as well as support from international funding organisations such as Nordic Kulturfund, Norway's Arts Council and FFUK Norwegian Fund for Performing Arts.

 SOUND ART GALLERY __________________________________________________________________________________

 Three listening gallery have been curated and selected following on from a call for proposal for three UK tours.

 Wet Sounds 2008: Twenty artists created work for the gallery.
 The theme being Water and interaction with it.